alexdany657/thetruehat-lws/README.md

 # TheTrueHat-lws

-This is TheTrueHat server implementation in C. Now only one room is supported, and only logging in and logging out.
-WIP.
+This is TheTrueHat server implementation in C. Now only one room is supported.

 ## Build
 1. Install [libwebsockets](https://libwebsockets.org/)